 Technology has changed the world of work.
 This hits me as I type this on my laptop connected up to wifi looking out at the snow covered landscape.
 The proliferation of mobile devices, wifi networks and superfast internet access has given most of us choices about where we work.

-As most of the primary and secondary schools around us in Fife, Perth and Kinross close due to a few inches of snow, the knock on effect for parents and families is all too evident.
+As most of the primary and secondary schools around us in Fife, Perth and Kinross close due to a few inches of snow thanks to the Beast from the East.
+The knock on effect for parents and families is all too evident.
 Many parents are having to stay home from work and those who have long commutes are encouraged not to travel.
 Some external factors like the weather can’t be controlled, but how we react to the challenges is up to you and I.

 Those of us with businesses, particularly B2C, are acutely aware of how the weather can affect sales and costs.
 However, as we move increasingly online it is more about getting access to good internet in a professional space with coffee.
 Those things determine whether we can minimise the disruption and get a good day’s work done.

 The rise of Coworking is hard to ignore.
 WeWork is often mentioned and has grown from zero to a $20 billion dollar valuation in 8 years.
 There are literally thousands of alternative locations all over the world.
 Multiple brands are forming to offer many different forms of cowork, hot desking and shared offices.
 Generally concentrating on spaces in city centres.
 However, smaller local brands like LibertySpace are developing creative environments in secondary locations and towns.
 Coworking environments can be fantastically creative and productive.
 Spaces where like minded individuals can share ideas and skills to build and grow new opportunities in locations that suit them.